workerholic/workerholic.github.io/_includes/story.md

 We decided to create a different algorithm: we called it **Adaptive and Successive Provisioning (ASP)** of workers based on queue load.
 This would allow workers to switch faster to IO queues in case there are any because CPU-bound jobs are usually executed at a faster rate than IO blocking jobs.
 Once again we benchmarked using the same amount and type of jobs:

+{: .center}
 ![efficiency_algorithms_benchmark](/img/efficiency_algorithms_benchmark_3.png){:width="400"}

-The jobs were executed faster than our evenly-balancing algorithm but still much slower than Sidekiq's random polling.
+The jobs were executed faster than our evenly-balancing algorithm, but still much slower than Sidekiq's random polling.
 We thought we could do better and make Workerholic more efficient, which is why we went through a second iteration for our ASP algorithm.

 ##### Iteration 2

-We decided that we needed a way to distinguish queues containing IO-bound and CPU-bound jobs.
-Our first iteration of ASP was an improvement, but in the case of having queues containing CPU-bound jobs, we were still potentially assigning more than one worker.
+We decided that we needed a way to *distinguish* between queues containing IO-bound and CPU-bound jobs.
+Our first iteration of ASP was an improvement, but in the case of having queues containing CPU-bound jobs we were still potentially assigning more than one worker.

-The way we recognize which queues contain IO-bound jobs is by asking the user to flag the queues by appending `-io` to the queue name.
+The way we identify which queues contain IO-bound jobs is by asking the user to flag such queues by appending `-io` to the queue name.
 This way when we use our ASP algorithm we make sure to only assign one worker per queue containing CPU-bound jobs and auto-balance the rest of the queues, which would be flagged as queues containing IO-bound jobs.
 As you may recall, having more workers on CPU-blocking jobs makes no difference, which is a waste of Workerholic's resources.

+{: .center}
 ![efficiency_algorithms_benchmark](/img/efficiency_algorithms_benchmark_4.png){:width="400"}

 As shown in the above diagram, the performance for this algorithm is much closer to Sidekiq's random polling and it is performing better in the example scenario.
 Which is another great victory for us since we wanted to show how to build a BJP that would perform closely to the leaders in the field.

-*Note: We chose Sidekiq to benchmark against because it is the leader of background job processing in Ruby and we thought that is the bar we should aim for.
-These results should not be taken as a way to expose Workerholic being faster than Sidekiq.
-Workerholic is in its alpha stage and should not be used in production environments, this is first of all a project meant to be shared with the community and used to expose the different features and steps needed in order to build a BJP.*
+*Note: We chose Sidekiq to benchmark against because it is the leader of background job processing in Ruby and we thought that this is the bar we should aim for.
+These results should not be interpreted as our way of saying that Workerholic is faster than Sidekiq.
+Workerholic is in its alpha stage and should not be used in production environments - the main goal of this project is to share our experience and knowledge with the community as well as introduce features and steps needed to build a BJP.*

 ##### An Example

-Let's walk through the implementation of this ASP algorithm by using an example:
+Let's walk through the implementation of this ASP algorithm by looking at an example:

+{: .center}
 ![ASP_diagram_0](/img/ASP_diagram_0.png){:width="220"}

 We start with different queues, each having a different load.
-We have **25 workers**, which is Workerholic's default configuration.
+There are **25 workers**, which is Workerholic's default configuration.

-When Workerholic starts, so does our `WorkerBalancer`, which will default to evenly balancing workers unless an `auto` option is detected.
+When Workerholic starts, so does our `WorkerBalancer` component, which will default to evenly balancing workers algorithm unless the`auto` option has been specified.

 ```ruby
 module Workerholic